Ai Accountant

 The compliance landscape for Indian businesses has shifted meaningfully since 2025, and these changes directly affect which accounting automation tool works for you.

 Starting April 2025, GSTN's e-invoicing mandate expanded to cover businesses with aggregate turnover above ₹5 crore.
-By early 2026, the government signaled further threshold reductions.
+By early 2026, the government signalled further threshold reductions.
 This pulls thousands more SMEs and mid-market companies into real time invoice reporting, meaning your automation tool now needs to handle e-invoice generation, IRN validation, and auto-population of GSTR-1 without manual intervention.

 The operational shift is significant.
 Businesses that previously filed GST returns by manually compiling data once a month now need continuous, transaction level accuracy.
 A single mismatch between your books and the GST portal can trigger ITC blocks under the tightened CBIC Rule 36(4) provisions.
 Penalties for e-invoicing non-compliance can reach ₹10,000 per invoice for repeat defaults.